Stop Sending Meeting Data to US Servers. Try MeetMemo

 Under GDPR, transferring personal data to the US requires:

-Even with all this in place, you're still trusting a third party with your business conversations.
-Their security might be good — but it's not your security.
+Even with all this in place, you're trusting a third party with your business conversations.
+Their security might be good, but it's not your security.

 They may use your data for AI training

 Many cloud transcription services explicitly state they may use transcribed data to improve their AI models.
-That's fine for some use cases — but for confidential business discussions?
+For confidential business discussions, that's a problem.

 Every third party you share data with is another potential point of failure.
-More vendors = more risk = more audit work.
+More vendors means more risk, more audit work, and more that can go wrong in a breach.

 MeetMemo: GDPR-compliant by design